-In September 2014, we implemented a director compensation package, pursuant to which our directors are eligible to receive equity awards and cash retainers as compensation for service on our board of directors and committees of our board of directors.
+Our directors are eligible to receive equity awards and cash retainers as compensation for service on our board of directors and committees of our board of directors.
 Under our director compensation package, our directors are entitled to receive a \$30,000 annual retainer fee.
 The audit committee chairperson receives an annual fee of \$20,000, and members of the audit committee receive an annual fee of \$10,000.
 The compensation committee chairperson receives an annual fee of \$15,000, and members of the compensation committee receive an annual fee of \$7,500.
 The nominating and corporate governance committee chairperson receives an annual fee of \$10,000, and the members of the nominating and corporate governance committee receive an annual fee of \$5,000.
 The Lead Independent Director receives an annual fee of \$16,500.